 If you are planning on drinking, you should carry a valid, legal form of ID on you at all times.
 The constabulary and war staff will be asking to see IDs if underage drinking is suspected.

-Campers will be responsible for hauling their own trash to the large containers located in the Parking Lot.
+Campers will be responsible for hauling their own trash to the Road side next to the Privies for collection by the trash crew.
 To help control odor and pests, please place all garbage in securely tied bags.
-The bags should be regularly hauled to the disposal containers for pick up.
+The bags should be regularly hauled to the road side for pick up.
 There are coyotes in the area, who are excellent scavengers and not afraid of humans.

 If you find that you need to dispose of large items, PLEASE take them to the dumpsters.
 Don’t leave discarded tents, bedding, or personal items in your campsite for our overworked volunteers to deal with.